-Most options will also be able to connect to your home network via wi-fi, which is mighty convenient, but we would always suggest wiring your streamer in by its ethernet port where possible.
-It will simply be more stable, offering greater bandwidth, thus improving performance and avoiding cut-outs.
-Think buffering Netflix when your cohabiter is updating their Facebook status and it’s essentially the same thing.
+Most options will be able to connect to your home network via wi-fi, which is mighty convenient; but we would always suggest wiring your streamer in by its ethernet port where possible.
+It will simply be more stable, offering greater bandwidth, thus improving performance and avoiding buffering issues.

-After that, you’re free to enjoy.
-In truth the list of considerations when choosing a streamer is the same as with any other hi-fi component – or longer perhaps, given the various types available – but the key take-away is that, whatever your situation, there is one for you.
+After that, you’re free to enjoy the music.
+In truth, the list of considerations when choosing a streamer is the same as with any other hi-fi component, but the key take-away is that, whatever your situation, there is one for you.